The best restaurants at Disney World in 2021

 Cinderella’s Royal Table

-Any conversation about Disney character dining normally starts and ends with Cinderella’s Royal Table, served in the iconic Cinderella Castle, the epicentre of the Magic Kingdom.
+Any conversation about Disney character dining has to include Cinderella’s Royal Table, served in the iconic Cinderella Castle, the epicentre of the Magic Kingdom.
 But it has drawbacks — namely, it’s pricey.
 And, currently, only Cinderella makes “surprise” appearances while you dine to wave from a safe distance.

-Right now, only lunch and dinner are being served with price points a bit lower than normal due to the absence of the regular line-up of princesses.
+Right now, only lunch and dinner are being served with price points a bit lower than normal ($62;£45 for adults/$37;£27 for kids) due to the absence of the regular line-up of princesses.

 Despite the price, you’ll quickly see the value inside the castle if this is on your bucket list.